charonf/GCAT/README.md

 #  GCAT
-The code and models coming soon~
+The code and pre-trained models